 In the real world, few Americans move overseas.
 Obtaining a residency visa or citizenship in most countries is difficult or impossible unless you have special skills or the right ancestry.

-Contrary to numerous media stories about Americans moving abroad, about 1.3%-1.6% of Americans live abroad and only about 1% of U.S. retirees move abroad (and many do so because they had right of descent immigration privilege or were already a dual citizen).
+Contrary to numerous media stories about Americans moving abroad, about 1.3%-1.6% of Americans live abroad and about 1% of U.S. retirees move abroad (and many do so because they had right of descent immigration privilege or were already a dual citizen).
 Few working Americans move abroad permanently.

 No one knows the exact number as Americans moving out are not counted or registered anywhere.